ernbilen/Data200_Fall22/README.md

 - On this repo, hit Code -> Open with Github Desktop
 - In Github Desktop -> hit Show in Finder (or explorer if you are on Windows)
 - In your local Finder window, you will see the hw00 folder, go inside, work on the assignment. (**Note**: Remember you can't double click on .ipynb files, so navigate to where this local folder is from within Jupyter Notebook)
-- Once you are finished, save changes + export to Markdown.
+- Once you are finished, save your changes in Jupyter Notebook + export to Markdown.
 Drag and drop the Markdown file you just created into your local Github folder, where you have your .ipynb file.
 - Go back to Github Desktop, you will see that it recognized your changes in your local file, and it’s waiting for you to commit.
 Go ahead and commit (you must add a short comment at this stage about what changes you have made.)
 - Push your changes by clicking on “Push origin” (blue button in the middle of Github Desktop window).
 You are done!